OSGeo/PROJ/docs/source/resource_files.rst

 add your own custom init files.
 PROJ looks for the init files in the directory listed in the ``PROJ_LIB`` environment variable.

-The format of init files made up of a identifier in angled brackets and a
+The format of init files is an identifier in angled brackets and a
 proj-string:

 ::